smurfix/DaBroker/README.rst

 Also assume that you don't want to work with stale data.

-Last, assume that you will funnel all data updates through DaBroker.
+Last, assume that you can funnel all data updates through DaBroker.

+With DaBroker, you can (mostly) forget about network latency or excessive memory usage because "hot" data will be cached on the client, dynamically.

+The DaBroker server sends "this is no longer valid" broadcasts, so you never work with stale data unless you want to (i.e. your data only changes when you're not looking).

 Design
 ######